orval-labs/orval/docs/src/pages/reference/configuration/output.md

 Can be used to set the value of `providedIn` on the generated Angular services.
 If `false`, no `providedIn` will be set.
 If `true` or not specified, it will fall back to the default value: `root`.

-#### swr
+### swr

 Type: `Object`.

-Give options to the generated `swr` client.
+Options for generating the `swr` client.
 It is also possible to extend the generated functions.

 ```js
 module.exports = {